Akryum/vue-supply/README.md

 Efficiently managing reactive and living data from an external source can become difficult in a large app or when using [vuex](https://github.com/vuejs/vuex/).
 With `vue-supply`, you can easily consume data and automatically activate or deactivate subscriptions.

+[The Vue+Meteor demo project](https://github.com/Akryum/vue-meteor-demo) demonstrate how to use Meteor reactive data easily with `vue-supply` inside components and a vuex store.

 ## What kind of data?

 `vue-supply` is suitable for any kind of reactive and realtime data.
 For example: